international employment law firm alliance L&E Global

 During the meeting, the employer should state why it intends to dismiss the employee and take note of the employee’s explanations if the dismissal is based on the employee’s performance or misconduct.

 The employer must notify the employee of its decision and, if appropriate, specify the grounds for dismissal in a letter delivered by registered post.
+The letter notifying dismissal may not be send less than 2 working days after the date of the preliminary interview.

-The employee may request additional information on their dismissal within 15 days.
 The employee may dispute the grounds for dismissal before a Labour Court.

-If the contemplated dismissals are based on economic grounds, the employer should elect which employees to make redundant by considering:
+If the contemplated individuals’ dismissals are based on economic grounds, the employer should elect which employees to make redundant by considering:

 • the employees’ length of service;